-Do we stop to think before we speak?
-When I was little with everything going on, thinking before I spoke wasn’t something I regularly did, not because I was wilful, or because I had an opinion that didn’t tie in with my family’s opinion, but because of my emotional and physical issues.
+When I was little thinking before I spoke wasn’t something I regularly did.
+It wasn’t because I was wilful, or because I had an opinion, but because I was struggling with my disability.
+Through frustration and anger I lashed out, but it wasn’t something I was consciously aware of.

-If we’re emotionally struggling, if we’ve had a tough upbringing, whether it’s financial, or through other forms of stress, we may begin to lose our ability to cope and then we may lash out.
-We’re not born angry.
-Perhaps, then we should take a step back to think about what we say and how what we say will affect others.
+No one is born angry.
+But perhaps we must take a moment to step back and work through why we may be angry and think about what we say and how what we say will affect others.
 Now I know that when I help or talk to someone in a kind way, it sets me up for the day.